soxoj/osint-namecheckers-list/README.md

 #### [Snoop](https://github.com/snooppr/snoop)
 * sherlock fork, all its pros and cons so
-* 72 sites in demo version, 1300+ sites in full paid version only
+* 100 sites in demo version, around 1600 sites in full paid version
 * country ranking & filtering 👍
 * html and csv reports